MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/work-data-azure-solution.md

 ---
-title: "Work with Dynamics 365 data in your Azure solution (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Work with Dynamics 365 for Customer Engagement data in your Azure solution (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
-description: "The ServiceBusPlugin plug-in contains the business logic to post the Dynamics 365 message execution context to the Azure Service Bus.
+description: "The ServiceBusPlugin plug-in contains the business logic to post the Dynamics 365 for Customer Engagement message execution context to the Azure Service Bus.
 To use this plug-in, you need to register a Azure Service Bus solution endpoint and a step for the plug-in.
-The step defines what message and entity combination being processed by the core Dynamics 365 operation should trigger the plug-in to execute.
+The step defines what message and entity combination being processed by the core Dynamics 365 for Customer Engagement operation should trigger the plug-in to execute.
 The ServiceBusPlugin can only be registered to run asynchronously." ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""